tytydraco/yessleep/out/I_Have_to_Choose_Between_Dying_in_a_Fire_or_Being_Beaten_to_Death.md

 “Maybe I should take the choice away.
 Why should cruel men like you get the luxury of choice when you deprive others of their autonomy?” she asked, her words pointed as the sharp point pressed against my vein.
 The thin skin of my neck barely kept the point at bay, threatening to drain my blood in seconds if cut.

 Just as suddenly, she was gone.
 The pressure eased, with relief quickly washing over me.
-I released the breath I didn’t know I was holding, collapsing against the table top as the rest of my strength sapped away.
+I released the breath I didn’t know I was holding, collapsing against the tabletop as the rest of my strength sapped away.
 I heard the door creak open before she called back to me.

 “You have until midnight to decide.
 Or I will decide for you.”